Postal worker's mother says he was bullied before shooting - NewsBreak

 She said she feels sorry for the families of the victims and apologized to them.

-Station manager James Wilson Jr. and customer service supervisor Demetria Dortch were killed, according to Shri Green, an area vice president with the National Association of Postal Supervisors.
+Customer service manager James Wilson and customer service supervisor Demetria Dortch were killed, according to Shri Green, an area vice president with the National Association of Postal Supervisors.

-In a news release Thursday afternoon, the U.S. Postal Inspection Service said Haley shot Wilson and Dortch with a gun he bought in 2017, then killed himself.
-Haley was hired in July of this year and there were no reports or complaints filed against him with the postal inspection service.

-Wilson was 47 years old and had been with the postal service since 2001, officials said.
-Dortch, 37, had been with the postal service since 2015.

-Law enforcement authorities did not respond to inquiries about the bullying accusations.
-The Associated Press has been unable to reach the victims' families for their comment.
+Law enforcement authorities have released little to no information about the shootings or those killed.
+Postal inspectors have not responded to repeated requests for comment, and The Associated Press has been unable to reach the victims' families for their comment.

 Friends of Dortch have posted messages on social media calling her a good friend and great supervisor.
 Wilson was described in local media as "a humble soul, one of the nicest supervising managers you could ever wish there was,” by his cousin, postal worker Roxanne Rogers.